Configure Queries

 optional

-In databases running Couchbase Server 6.5 and later, this parameter is ignored and has no effect.
-It is included for compatibility with previous versions of Couchbase Server.
+In clusters running Couchbase Server 6.5 and later, this parameter is ignored and has no effect.
+It is included for compatibility with previous versions.

 String